richard-ramos/richard-ramos.github.io/about.md

 layout: about
 ---

 Hello and welcome!, My name is Richard Ramos.
-I'm a human being who is also a software engineer, working remotely at (Embark Labs)[https://embarklabs.io], a team that builds tools for creating decentralized software at (Status.im)[https://status.im].
+I'm a human being who is also a software engineer, working remotely at [Embark Labs](https://embarklabs.io), a team that builds tools for creating decentralized software at [Status.im](https://status.im).

 I am a computer/electronics enthusiast.
 I enjoy all aspects of computers from software to hardware, being the later the main motivator for learning some basics electronics.
 I also enjoy different topics like fitness, nootropics and self-improvement.
 I spent most of my free time in all these activities, working on random DIY projects or enjoying some time off with my family.